 Your scar will be visible right after surgery, but it will improve over the next six months to a year.

 How Much Does Tummy Tuck Surgery Cost in Atlanta?

 The cost of tummy tuck surgery varies from patient to patient.
 After your consultation, we will provide you with a detailed estimate that includes the applicable fees for Dr. Brothers and his surgical staff as well as any necessary medical supplies and details about follow-up care.
-Financing is available through CareCredit® and Alphaeon™ Credit, and we also accept cash, checks, and most major credit cards.Learn More
+Financing is available through CareCredit® and , we also accept cash, checks, and most major credit cards.Learn More

 Will I have scars after my abdominoplasty procedure?

-When will I see results?
+How soon after my tummy tuck surgery will I see results?

-- Reactions to the anesthesia
+- Reactions to anesthesia

-- Bleeding (Hematoma)
+- Bleeding (hematoma)

 - Blood clots

-- Prolonged wound healing
+- Delayed wound healing

-How long do results last?
+How long will my tummy tuck results last?

 Can I combine my tummy tuck with another procedure?

 Yes.
 Tummy tucks are often combined with liposuction, breast augmentation, or breast lift surgery, known as a Mommy Makeover.